What is a cold room? All You need to know

 What is the useful service life for a cold room?

 A range of factors will contribute to the realistic service life of a cold room.
-This includes the amount of use, daily footfall, and maintenance schedule.
+This includes the amount of use, daily footfall, and refrigeration maintenance schedule.
 A cold room can provide effective temperature-controlled storage for anywhere from 15 to 30 years with regular inspections, maintenance, and prompt repairs.
 Setting up a regular maintenance schedule ensures the performance of your cold room while extending its longevity.

 Do cold rooms get damp?